National Art Library book collections

 Special material in general stock

 Some books that came to the library in the past are now considered rare or worth preserving as exhibition objects.
 When acquired, however, they were put into the General Collection.
-Such works today are treated as 'Specials in General Stock'.
+Such works today are treated like special collection material and issued and consulted near the Invigilation Desk.
 All works dating from before 1700 come into this category, as well as, for example, notable 19th- or 20th-century illustrated books.

 Catalogue of Special Collections